tmax818/sinatra-wiki-project/README.md

 This is a Sinatra project based on a book by Andy Hunt, "Pragmatic Thinking & Learning: Refactor Your Wetware."
-Einstein was once asked how many feet are in a mile.
-Einstein's reply was "I don't know, why should I fill my brain with facts I can find in two minutes in any standard reference book?”

 The following passage from Hunt's book distills what I am trying to create in my Sinatra project: